What This Article Covers

 “the configuration used by published results is the stock installation…there are not performance constructs like additional indexes or aggregates in use.”

 On the topic of aggregates, HANA does use aggregates but does not call them aggregates.
 So what Appleby is saying it is incorrect.
 Although there are fewer aggregates.
 Hasso Plattner has had an obsession with eliminating aggregates for some time and he rails against aggregates in his articles and his books, but in many cases aggregates are beneficial.
 Unlike what Hasso Plattner states, not everything needs to be continuously recalculated.
 And not everything needs to be recalculated every time it is accessed.
+In fact, many reference tables only occasionally change. why instantaneously recalculate something that rarely changes?
 This is just a waste of processing cycles.
 Let us take an example.
 Let us say we want to see a report of all the sales orders that a company has processed for the past three months.
 This report was processed and aggregated along different dimensional attributes yesterday.
 Under Hasso Plattner’s logic, this aggregate is worthless because it is pre-calculated.
 However, let us look at that statement in detail.

 Let us say that the aggregate was calculated yesterday exactly 24 hours prior.